DiscoNova/detect-ipad-osk/README.md

-# detect-ipad-osk
+# detect-mobile-osk

-Utility to detect when iPad user probably has the on-screen-keyboard (OSK) activated
+Utility to detect when iPad/iPhone (and possibly some other mobile devices') user probably has the on-screen-keyboard (OSK) activated